mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-The `Desk` class implements the `AutoCloseable` interface, and so it's a good candidate to be a resource to free during the cancellation of a coroutine.
+The `Desk` class implements the `AutoCloseable` interface.
+So, it's an excellent candidate to free during a coroutine's cancellation.
 Since it implements `AutoCloseable`, we can use the `use` function to automatically close the resource when the block of code is completed:

 ```kotlin
 suspend fun forgettingTheBirthDayRoutineAndCleaningTheDesk() {